Filing requirements

 Sanction

-If the applicant does not pay, a notification is sent to the applicant (R612-46 CPI, paragraph 1), setting a set period to pay this official fee.
+If the applicant does not pay, a notification is sent to the applicant (R612-46 CPI, paragraph 1), setting a set time limit to pay this official fee.

 Provision of the abstract